 We accept interns year-round, with 2- 5 interns at a time.
 Typically, internships are organized by semester or project.

-- Semester interns can serve for one or more semesters and will agree on a weekly work schedule with their staff lead.
+- Semester interns (Spring, Summer, Fall) can serve for one or more semesters and will agree on a weekly work schedule with their staff lead.

 - Project interns will establish a plan including duration and deliverables with the lead staff for that project.

-- assistance in crafting North River Commission's story of community work and stakeholders
+- assist in crafting NRC's story of community work

-- strategizing on how best to utilize communication tools
+- strategize on how to best utilize communication tools

-- building out and maintaining the NRC website on NeonCRM
+- build out and maintain the NRC website on NeonCRM

-- strategizing on how best to utilize communication tools and crafting our story
+- strategize on how to best utilize social media and craft our story

-- produce video stories about NRC impact in the community and stakeholders
+- produce video stories about NRC's impact on the community

 - strategize on how best to utilize video stories for different audiences and purposes

-- consultations with business owners regarding growth and assistance
+- assist with consultations with business owners regarding growth and areas of need

-- research development projects including outreach to elected officials, city departments, and developers
+- research development projects and conduct outreach to elected officials, city departments, and developers

 - assist with facilitating local volunteer stewardship and recreation opportunities